How to Auto-Start Programs in Windows 10

 An easy way to auto-start a program is to create a shortcut for the program in the Windows Startup folder.

 First, you must know where the program you wish to start up is installed.
-Then, right-click the program Icon or executable to find that information and select Properties.
+To find out, right-click the program Icon or executable and select Properties.

 Take notes of the program’s start in a folder on the Shortcut tab.
 Or click the button to Open the File Location of the program, and this is how you find what’s the program’s home folder.